moontemplar212/SecurityTesting101/README.md

 5. Service Access Points (Sealed And Secure Open):
   a.

 6. Session Management:
   a.
 Session timeout:
     - Session expiry after an explicit idle time
     - Session termination after a maximum lifetime
     - Session termination after log out
     - User session count and/or multiple simultaneous sessions
   b.
 Cookies:
     - Cookie scope and duration
+    - Cookie entropy

+7. Error Handling
+  a.
+Error Codes:
+    - Check for error codes such as 400, 404, 408, etc.
+    - Error messages should not return any critical information that could be used for hacking purposes
+    - Stack traces should not be included as they may contain information for hackers

+8. Specific Risky Functions:
+  a.
+Payments
+    - Crypotgraphic storage
+    - Buffer overflows
+    - MITM attacks

+  b.
+File Uploads
+    - Restricting uploads to whitelisted file types
+    - May want to parse the contents of the file before upload

 Security Testing Tools:
   - Netsparker